 - Remember: “Good Tattoos Aren’t Cheap And Cheap Tattoos Aren’t Good.“

 - People who “price shop” & “HAGGLE” for tattoos end up with inferior tattoos.
 Don’t let that happen to you.

 - DO NOT brag to your tattoo artist about how cheap you got your other tattoos.
 You will not earn any “brownie points” and it SURE won’t get you a better deal on a tattoo from the artist you’re bragging to.
 If you are quoted a price, that IS the price.
 It’s probably been set by the owner and if the artist has any leeway to adjust the price, bragging won’t help.
 Most “cheap” tattoos are cheaply done.
 Bragging about paying $20 for a tattoo is likely to elicit a critique of your tattoo that is less than flattering.

 If you want a professional tattoo, be prepared to pay a professional price.

 - This may all seem to be common sense but the reality is that tattoo artists deal with breaches of this etiquette all day, every day.
-Unfortunately, as a result many artists deal with it by becoming sarcastic, and sometimes sourly.
 Do yourself and your artist a favor the next time you go into a tattoo studio and use your common sense.
 A little common courtesy and etiquette can go a long way towards making your entire tattoo experience much more rewarding and pleasant.